mamedev/mame/docs/source/commandline/commandline-all.rst

 **-watchdog** *<duration>* / **-wdog** *<duration>*

 	Enables an internal watchdog timer that will automatically kill the MAME process if more than *<duration>* seconds passes without a frame update.
-Keep in mind that some games sit for a while during load time without updating the screen, so *<duration>* should be long enough to cover that.
+Keep in mind that some systems sit for a while during load time without updating the screen, so *<duration>* should be long enough to cover that.
 10-30 seconds on a modern system should be plenty in general.
 By default there is no watchdog.

 Core Communication Options